AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 If we want to supply any inhomogeneous Dirichlet or Neumann boundary conditions at the domain boundaries, we must supply those values in ``MultiFab* levelbcdata``, which must have at least one ghost cell.
+Note that the argument :cpp:`amrlev` is relative to the solve, not necessarily the full AMR hierarchy; amrlev = 0 refers to the coarsest level of the solve.

 If the boundary condition is Dirichlet the ghost cells outside the domain boundary of ``levelbcdata`` must hold the value of the solution